The complete guide to buying and selling ESG stocks

 Plus, as ESG issues begin to be felt across the world – for example, climate change is causing flooding, demographic shifts and new government regulations – the impact will be felt in companies’ supply chains and production output.

 Stakeholders, investors and traders are all putting pressure on companies to conform to ESG requirements.
 Companies that don’t make an effort to be more sustainable will likely not hold up in the longer term.
-So, by combining an ESG-focused criteria with normal stock analysis, you could identify companies that are likely to succeed as society progresses.

 It’s unlikely that any company will be completely unaffected by the move toward ESG investing.
 This means that identifying ESG stocks will give you a chance to go long and short as the trend progresses – finding companies that will benefit from the sustainable drive and those that will fail because of it.